Niko731973/The-Eternal-Market/README.md

 ___________________________________________________________________________

-##Investing
+## Investing

-A share in TEM reprents proportional control over the market.
+A share in TEM represents proportional control over TEM.
 Shareholders are entitled to the profits earned by TEM.
 Shareholders have the right to remove listings from the market, and vote on upgrades and changes in the way the market is run.
 During the initial coin offering (ICO), coins will be sold at a fixed price.
 After the ICO has ended (8 weeks after launch), shares can be bought or sold at market price.

 The price of one share shall be equal to the to number of ether under community control divided by the number of shares outstanding.
 Shares may be sold at market price.
 Share can be bought (after the ICO) at market price plus a 1% fee to compensate existing shareholders for share dilution.